 A Positive Experience Leaves a Lasting Impression

-When a vegan guest feels heard, respected, and valued, they’re far more likely to return—and even recommend the restaurant to others.
-In a world where word-of-mouth and online reviews carry immense weight, that positive experience is an investment that pays off.
+When a vegan guest feels heard, respected, and valued, they’re far more likely to return — and recommend the restaurant to others.
+In an era where word-of-mouth and online reviews carry a lot of weight, that positive experience is an investment that pays off.